 If you look at the different age groups shown in the table, you can see that the 9-15 year old population has the strongest anti-body response initially, seen at month seven, one month after all the groups received the third and final dose of vaccine.
 However, in all groups their titers drop rapidly and drastically in the subsequent months.
 The insert states, "studies in 9- to 15-year-old girls were planned to end prior to 48 months and therefore no serology samples were collected."
 The 9-15 year old girls had their titers tested between month 7 and month 36, a 2.5 year window, and during that time the girls anti-body levels dropped 87-92%.
 In the Huffington Post article, Dr. Harper stated that anti-body titers measured at year five showed memory against HPV 16 only, not 6, not 11, not 18.
 Because the package insert states that 9-15 year olds were not tested after 36 months, I infer that Dr. Harper's statement was specific to the older women only.
 And based on how the manufacturer's table above shows that testing occurred for the older women at 24 months, 36 months, and 48 months, I will assume that the older women were tested again at 60 months (year 5).
 So, recognizing Dr. Harper's statement, one could then speculate that maybe 9-15 year olds also retained some HPV 16 anti-body levels at year five, which was four and a half years after receiving the final dose of vaccine.
 But considering how significantly and consistently titers were shown to drop, in all HPV strain types and across all age groups, it's reasonable to assume that in the 9-15 year age bracket, the HPV 16 antibody titer would also return back to zero shortly after year five, if their titers even lasted into year five in the first place.

 In Canada and the US, Gardasil is the vaccine of choice.
-What's important to point out is that according to the Government approved vaccination schedules, in some Canadian provinces the HPV vaccine is administered as early as grade five, to children aged nine and ten year.
+What's important to point out is that according to the Government approved vaccination schedules, in some Canadian provinces the HPV vaccine is administered as early as grade five, to children aged nine and ten.
 In the US, Gardasil is given at age 11.
 Does it make any sense to administer the HPV vaccine to children aged 9-11 years old, when the data shows that anti-body levels wear off in four to five years, which would make these kids 13-16 years old.
-The most critical age bracket, meaning the possibility of acquiring an HPV infection becomes most likely, is the group aged 16-24 years.
+The most critical age bracket when these kids are likely to acquire an HPV infection is between the ages 16-24 years.
 Based on the data, it appears the Gardasil vaccine will not protect these kids even as they enter this critical age bracket, nevermind protecting them throughout the entire age bracket when the protection would be most worthwhile.

 Also in the radio interview with Dr. Harper, she goes on to talk about a third, newest HPV vaccine.
 She gave this interview in 2013, which was the year before this newest vaccine was approved for use in the US and Canada.
 She had the following